 In this white paper we outline:

-- Drivers towards adoption of LTE for public safety communications networks.
+- Drivers towards adoption of LTE and 5G for public safety communications networks.

 - Challenges in developing devices and applications for these networks.

-- Criteria for effectively evaluating third-party public safety over LTE SDKs.
+- Criteria for effectively evaluating third-party public safety broadband SDKs.

-- Softil’s BEEHD client framework for public safety over LTE.
+- Softil’s BEEHD framework for mission critical communications over LTE.and 5G